Kiril3l5/Kiril3l5.github.io/_pages/about.md

 ---
-title: About me
+title: About us
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: Autonomous future awaits.
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: We are here to create a perfect synergy of business goals and human resources with both striving for excellence.
 featured_image: /images/demo/about.jpg
 ---